J P Systems HIT Blog

 In September 2015, J P Systems was awarded a five year US Department of Veterans Affairs contract with a $100 million ceiling, to support terminology standardization efforts.
-It’s the largest contract to date which the Mulrooney’s business has received.
 “It is for Healthcare IT data standards, which is our company’s niche.
 That’s the biggest problem in healthcare today.
 The incompatibilities exist on a very low level of the information.
 Over the last 35 years, medical concepts have been assigned different codes in different systems.
 These codes exist in the data files and their meanings do not.
 That is why electronic data exchange is so very difficult.
 There are other issues with EHRs, too.
-“If organizations have different missions, they’ll collect and store slightly different types of data at different levels of specificity” she said.
-“A cancer center will collect and store different details about a patient than a General Practitioner at a local clinic.
-The goal is to get them to map to one international standard so that patient data can be exchanged in an accurate way.
+“If organizations have different missions, they’ll collect and store slightly different levels of details” she said.
+“A cancer center will collect and store different details for a patient than a General Practitioner at a local clinic.
+The goal is to get the clinial data to map to international standards so that patient data can be exchanged in an accurate way.
 The best clinical decisions are made based on accurate, up-to-date, and complete information.”